linanwx/aosr/README.md

 ### ?
 Pattern

-In the card, a line with a `?` will split this card.
+In the card, a line with a `?` will divide the content into a question and an answer.
 The front part will become a question, and the back part will become an answer.

 ```
 Question.